ControlSystemStudio/phoebus/core/formula/doc/index.rst

 Several types of formulas are supported.
 A prefix of the form "=xx(..)" is typically used to select the formula.

+Note that formulas are not supported in widget actions nor as part of the ``-resource`` command line argument.

 Operators
 ---------